 A chairman and other review panel members are appointed who direct the course of the review and determine how the topic will be scrutinised.
 Review panels are supported by an overview and scrutiny officer who carries out research on behalf of the group and drafts the final report.
 Other council officers and where relevant, external bodies, are also involved in the process, providing information as and when required.

-At the end of the review, the review panel will produce a report setting out its recommendations.
+At the end of the review, the review panel will produce a report setting out its findings and recommendations.
 This report goes forward to the Overview Management Committee who will comment on the recommendations.
-The report is then received by the Cabinet for comment before being discussed and approved by the full council.
+The report is then received by the Cabinet for comment before being discussed for approval by the full council.